seme4/ssi-consultancy/DeployersGuide.md

 Make sure the slug is unique.
 There should be no other data stores in index.php with the same slug.

+**Ubuntu 14.04**

 Ensure that the Apache user, www-data, is able to read and write files in the directory which holds the database file.
 One way of doing this is to make www-data the owner of this directory e.g.:

     $ chown www-data:www-data /var/www/

+**Scientific Linux 7 / Fedora 21**

+Ensure that the Apache user, apache, is able to read and write files in the directory which holds the database file.
+One way of doing this is to make apache the owner of this directory e.g.:

+    $ chown apache:apache /var/www/

 ---